Environment

 Share

-Aquatic ecosystems and biodiversity have been under significant threat, facing degradation from pollution, invasive species, habitat loss, climate change, and human activities.
+Aquatic ecosystems, plants, and animals have been under significant threat, facing degradation from pollution, invasive species, habitat loss, climate change, and human activities.
 These stressors have not only affected the natural balance of ecosystems, but they have had far-reaching consequences for Indigenous communities, who have been disproportionately impacted, experiencing the adverse effects of water-related issues.

 A Queen’s research team, led by Stephen Lougheed (Biology), has been awarded funding from the Natural Sciences and Engineering Research Council of Canada (NSERC) Alliance grants program to carry out work in the development of new genomics and aerial drone tools used in the conservation and restoration of freshwater resources.
 The team and collaborators will receive $845,000 over three years.